Susan Petigru King: Scandals

-In 1864, Sue was attending a Columbia gathering at the home of friend and former classmate Mary Boykin Chesnut.
-One guest described Sue as “gorgeously” dressed in “the unenclothesed common,” and that she “went for Captain James, straight as an arrow."
+In 1864, Sue was attending a Columbia gathering at the home of friendand former classmate Mary Boykin Chesnut.
+One guest described Sue as “gorgeously” dressed in "the unenclothesed common", and that she "went for Captain James, straight as an arrow."
 Later, Chesnut described a scene in which she asked Sue to put on a shawl.
-“Why?” asked Sue. “’Such shoulders &c &c – bare &c &c – make you look that willing – too willing, you know.’
-‘Willing for what?’
-‘Another husband.’”
+"Why?" asked Sue. "'Such shoulders &c &c – bare &c &c – make you look that willing – too willing, you know.'
+'Willing for what?'
+'Another husband.'"

 Over fifty years after Sue’s death, her reputation was mentioned in the letters of one Yates Snowden.
-Yates wrote: “Noticeing [sic] considerable face powder on J. J. E’s shoulder one evening, a friend asked; ‘John, where did you get all that powder’?
+Yates wrote: “Noticeing [sic] considerable face powder on J. J. E's shoulder one evening, a friend asked; ‘John, where did you get all that powder’?
 ‘Oh,’ said he, with a laugh; ‘I have just returned from a visit to Sue Petigru’!
 From which I would infer that ‘necking parties’ in Charleston were not unknown in the good old days – ‘when Plaucus was consul.’”

 Religious beliefs

 Sue bore no marks of the religious devotion that other Petigru women, including sister Caroline, ascribed to.
 Before the Civil War, Sue had “spoofed high-church ritual and cut short a brief flirtation with Methodism.”
 Immediately after the outbreak of war, Sue was confirmed in the Episcopal church, although this too was brief in tenure.
-Finally, shortly before her death, Sue flirted with Roman Catholicism (as she was being cared for by Roman Catholic nuns), but died before any actual religious conversion occurred.
+Finally, shortly before her death at age 51 from typhoid pneumonia, Sue flirted with Roman Catholicism (as she was being cared for by Catholic nuns), but died before any actual religious conversion occurred.

 Political views

-For most of her life, Sue was characteristically dismissive of heated political debates although, like the rest of the slave-holding Petigrus, she was adamantly against any form of abolition.
-In 1850, amid constant talk of South Carolina’s possible secession, Sue wrote to her aunt Adèle of her decision to “laugh at the whole business – have not the slightest respect for the whole body of legislators.”
-Sue fantasized that if she were “Governor for a day or two … with what delight I would have responded to the [students] letters requesting ‘arms & ammunitions!’
-There would have been such an order for pop-guns & pluffers and poison berries & peas issued from ‘Head Quarters.’”
-After the assault on Fort Sumter in 1861, however, Sue briefly became “a violent patriot,” and compared the Confederate siege to “Joshua before the Walls of Jericho."
-When the Civil War ended, she used her father’s outstanding reputation among Unionists to curry favor within Washington’s social circles.
+For most of her life, Sue was characteristically dismissive of heated political debates although, like the rest of the slave-holding Petigru family, she was adamantly against any form of abolition.
+In 1850, amid constant talk of South Carolina’s possible secession, Sue wrote to her aunt Adèle of her decision to "laugh at the whole business – have not the slightest respect for the whole body of legislators."
+Sue fantasized that if she were "Governor for a day or two … with what delight I would have responded to the [students] letters requesting ‘arms & ammunitions!’
+There would have been such an order for pop-guns & pluffers and poison berries & peas issued from ‘Head Quarters.’"
+After the assault on Fort Sumter in 1861, however, Sue briefly became "a violent patriot", and compared the Confederate siege to “Joshua before the Walls of Jericho."

+When the Civil War ended, she used her father’s outstanding reputation among Unionists to curry favor within Washington's social circles.
 She also helped to publish a political journal in support of her second husband’s campaign efforts, and their Charleston home was frequently visited by both white Republicans and black Freedmen.